German Templer colonies in Palestine: Nazi influence

 After the Nazi takeover in Germany the new Reich's government streamlined foreign policy according to Nazi ideals, imposed and regulated financially.
 The Nazi emphasis was on creating the image that Germany and Germanness were equal to Nazism.
 Thus, all non-Nazi aspects of German culture and identity were discriminated against as un-German.
 All international schools of German language subsidised or fully financed by government funds were obliged to redraw their educational programs and to solely employ teachers aligned to the Nazi Party.
 The teachers in Bethlehem were financed by the Reich government, so Nazi teachers also took over there.

 In 1933 Templer functionaries and other Germans living in Palestine appealed to Paul von Hindenburg and the Foreign Office not to use swastika symbols for German institutions, though without success.
 Some German Gentiles from Palestine pleaded with the Reich government to drop its plan to boycott Jewish owned shops, in April 1933.
 Some Templers enlisted in the German Army.
 By 1938, 17% of the Templers in Palestine were members of the Nazi Party.
 According to historian Yossi Ben-Artzi, "The members of the younger generation to some extent broke away from naive religious belief, and were more receptive to the Nazi German nationalism.
 The older ones tried to fight it."

 Internment, deportation and exchanges

 At the beginning of World War II colonists with German citizenship were rounded up by the British authorities and sent, together with Italian and Hungarian enemy aliens, to internment camps in Waldheim and Bethlehem of Galilee.
 On 31 July 1941, 661 Templers and other Germans in Palestine were deported to Australia via Egypt, leaving behind 345 in Palestine.
-Likewise the British authorities declared the Templers enemy nationals, arresting and deporting many them to Australia.
+Likewise the British authorities declared the Templers enemy nationals, arresting and deporting many of them to Australia.
 During the war the British government brokered the exchange of about 1,000 Templers for 550 Jews under German control.
 These Jews were mostly Palestinian or residents with relatives in Palestine.